Pulled Apart - Part X: Visual Studio Rulesets

 Step Four – Adjust Rules

-Now I can use the Visual Studio rules editor (click the Open button) to adjust what rules I want to keep and what severity level I want them at.
-As I started with the Microsoft All Rules, I have all the rules listed initially and so this took a little bit of time to adjust.
+Now, I could use the Visual Studio rules editor (by clicking Open) to adjust what rules I wanted to keep and what severity level to assign them.
+Since I started with the Microsoft All Rules, I had all the rules listed initially, so this took a little bit of time to adjust.

 Step Five – Source Control

-Make sure you check in your custom rule set file so that everyone in the team can enjoy it’s powerful magic.
-If I was using a fully featured ALM tool (like TFS) and not just a source control tool, then I could also include the rules in my check-in policies which ensure that code that is checked in comply and also in my build server.
+Make sure you check in your custom rule set file so that everyone on the team can enjoy its powerful magic.
+If I were using a fully featured ALM tool (like TFS) and not just a source control tool, I could also include the rules in my check-in policies to ensure that code checked in complies—and in my build server.